Will For Good is a national free charity Will scheme. We generate pledges of more than £1m to charity in Wills every month.

 This is what you get, and do not get

-Our legal firms, or our inhouse legal team, provide 30 minutes of legal advice, and a free Will at the end.
+Our legal firms, or our inhouse legal team, provide 30 minutes of legal advice (or 45 minutes if you are a couple each making a Will), and a free Will at the end.

 That advice is provided subject to the terms and conditions in the Client Care Letter they send you, or that we send you.